flintproject/Flint/doc/JOSS/paper.md

-been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) devised by Asai and colleagues [@asai_databases_2015], and the Systems Biology Markup Language (SBML) devised by Hucka and colleagues [@hucka_systems_2003].
+been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) devised by Asai and colleagues [@asai_databases_2015], and the Systems Biology Markup Language (SBML) devised by @hucka_systems_2003.
 Although the design principles of each modeling language vary, computational analysis of any model in these languages comprises a shared set of procedures based on the theory of differential equations and dynamical systems.